Germany's coalition collapses dramatically. Scholz plans to lead with a minority government

 A meeting with Merz and Scholz at the chancellery around noontime Thursday about a possible date for the next election ended after less than an hour with Merz leaving without commenting on the talks.

-Later on Thursday, fired Finance Minister Lindner and two other Free Democrats officials who had resigned — Research Minister Bettina Stark-Watzinger and Justice Minister Marco Buschmann — were to receive their certificates of dismissal from President Frank-Walter Steinmeier.
+Later on Thursday, President Frank-Walter Steinmeier gave fired Finance Minister Lindner and two other Free Democrats officials who had resigned — Research Minister Bettina Stark-Watzinger and Justice Minister Marco Buschmann — their certificates of dismissal.

-To ensure a smooth transition, three successors were likely to be named immediately after that.
-German news agency dpa reported that Jörg Kukies, an economic adviser to Scholz, will become the next finance minister.
+Transport Minister Volker Wissing, who is also with the Free Democrats, said that after talks with Scholz, he had decided to stay in office and instead leave the party.
+Scholz asked him to add the justice ministry to his portfolio.

+Steinmeier also appointed Jörg Kukies, an economic adviser to Scholz, as finance minister.
+Agriculture Minister Cem Özdemir from the Greens agreed to take on the research ministry.

 Scholz had announced late Wednesday that he would seek a vote of confidence on Jan.
 15 that he said might lead to an early election, perhaps as soon as March.
 The vote had otherwise been due next September.